 Level V Hoarder

-Household will require intervention from a wide range of agencies.
+The household will require intervention from a wide range of agencies.
 Professional organizers should not venture directly into working solo with this type of household.
 The Level V household may be under the care of a conservator or be an inherited estate of a mentally ill individual.
 Assistance is needed from many sources.
 A team needs to be assembled.
 Members of the team should be identified before beginning additional work.
 These members may include social services and psychological/mental health representative (not applicable if inherited estate), conservator/trustee, building and zoning, fire and safety, landlord, legal aid and/or legal representatives.
 A written strategy needs to be outlined and contractual agreements made before proceeding.

 Courtesy Institute for Challenging Disorganization (ICD)

 While most people believe that cleaning someone’s hoard without consent would be in the best interest of the Hoarder.
 In fact, it only makes the psychological situation even worse.
-For each unique type of situation you can find additional resources below.
+For each unique type of situation, you can find additional resources below.

 Types of Hoarding